 …not pretentious or intimidating – you get to enjoy all the architecture around Oxford but live in a place which is informal and welcoming – the best of both worlds.

-...the diversity, the chat and the vibrant atmosphere, as well as the feeling that you’re part of a team.
+...about the diversity, the chat and the vibrant atmosphere, as well as the feeling that you’re part of a team.

-…a spirit of collaboration rather than competition, which is really encouraging.
+…about collaboration rather than competition, which is really encouraging.

 To compare facilities across different colleges, please visit our College Facilities Table.

 |Usually offered for first year and one other year|